This Post was written by Guest Writer Thomas Greenbank. https://thomasgreenbank.com

 I use a MacBook computer, and although Apple computers are considered by many to be immune from computer viruses, I thought I should consider installing an antivirus program.
 After my experience, I decided I just had to write this Total AV antivirus review post.

-I found Total AV by visiting this review site, and, as they seemed to be giving unbiased opinions, I took the reviewer’s word for it and decided to give it a try.
+I found Total AV by visiting this review site, (Please note: I have removed the link that was associated with this text) and, as they SEEMED to be giving unbiased opinions, I took the reviewer’s word for it and decided to give it a try.
 Let me tell you how it went…

 Total AV Antivirus Free Download